kizniche/Mycodo/docs/Inputs.md

 The full code used to decode both `bme280_ttn.py` and `k30_ttn.py`, with informative comments, is located at `~/Mycodo/mycodo/inputs/examples/ttn_data_storage_decoder_example.js`.

-These example Input modules may be modified to suit your needs and imported into Mycodo through the `Configure -> Custom Inputs` page.
+These example Input modules may be modified to suit your needs and imported into Mycodo through the `[Gear Icon] -> Configure -> Custom Inputs` page.
 After import, they will be available to use on the `Setup -> Data` page.